 My seed starting routine

 1. Select your seeds however you will: my selections are largely based on what I want to eat, what has grown well in the past, what looks interesting and unique to grow, and approximately how much space we have.
 I write a list of the kinds of seeds I need that year - there are likely a dozen or so types/varieties on that list - then select seeds from catalogues, grossly exceeding the number of things on the list.
 I make one in-person trip to William Dam Seeds.
-I have yet to pass a season where I don't buy at least twice as much as I need.
+I have yet to pass a season where I don't buy at least twice as much as I need.2.
+Plan out when you will start each type, and write the dates down on a calendar.
+(I have a calendar dedicated to gardening and also record the actual dates that I seed things, as well as projected planting dates, etc).
+I use instructions on the packet and an approximate last frost date.
+Sweet Domesticity gives an easy-to-follow schedule in her Seed Starting Bootcamp post, which is much more comprehensive and knowledgeable than this post is.

-Seedlings appear from soil on bottom of tray.3.
-Prepare your materials: pots, trays, and medium.
+3. Prepare your materials: pots, trays, and medium.
 I am using newspaper pots this year, as after a few years of working with Jiffy Pots I have decided they don't hold enough soil, and therefore require more frequent watering.
 I generally use cheap seed starting trays and their fitted covers, but managed to misplace all but two of them this year.
 So I am jamming my seeds into take out containers.
 You SHOULD make sure your trays are rinsed out.
 Mine this year were not, as evidenced by the strange seedlings popping up from the bottom of the tray.
 For medium, I usually buy whatever seed starter is available at Canadian Tire.
 It is not the cheapest option, but generally comes in nicely contained small-ish bags, which don't make a mess in my sunroom.

 4. Plant according to your schedule.
 I add soil to the pots, moisten them with water (which also helps keep your paper pots together), arrange them in the tray, create my labels, and then plant.